dexterfloreza/dexterfloreza/README.md

 ### Hi there 👋
+My name is Dexter Ryan Floreza.
+I am a third-year computer engineering student at Toronto Metropolitan University in Toronto, Canada.

+🔭 Currently looking for internships for the Fall 2023 season!

+📧 Contact me @ dexter.floreza@ryerson.ca.

 <!--
 **dexterfloreza/dexterfloreza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.